pretix/pretix-docs/docs/guides/pretixscan/android.md

 ![Scanning a ticket in pretixSCAN.
 A green box appears at the top of the screen, displaying a checkmark, the text: "Valid ticket (Speaker ticket)" and the order code suffixed with "-1".](../../assets/screens/scan/valid.png "Valid ticket screenshot")

-If none of these things happen, then the code has not been scanned.
+If none of these things happen, then your device has not scanned the code.
 Try adjusting the angle and distance between scanner and ticket or improving ambient lighting.
 You can turn the device's flashlight and automatic focus on or off with the buttons at the bottom of the screen.
 If you have trouble scanning a code from a phone screen, ask the customer to increase screen brightness to maximum.
+You can also try tilting the scanning device by 90 degrees in any direction.

 ### Searching for attendee data